-Tom is a state and local government consultant with Guidehouse.
-Tom holds degrees from Penn State University, the Medill School of Journalism at Northwestern University, and the University of Chicago's Harris School of Public Policy.
-He has authored opinions for the Washington Post, Deadspin, ESPN the Magazine, Philadelphia Magazine, and Crain's Chicago Business, and was a McClatchy Newspapers bureau correspondent in Afghanistan in 2009 and 2010.
+Tom is a state and local government consultant.
+He holds degrees from Penn State University, the Medill School of Journalism at Northwestern University, and the University of Chicago's Harris School of Public Policy.
+He has authored opinions for the Washington Post, Deadspin, ESPN the Magazine, Philadelphia Magazine, Inside Higher Ed, and Crain's Chicago Business, and has been a regular contributor to Governing.
+He was a McClatchy Newspapers bureau correspondent in Afghanistan in 2009 and 2010.